siposm/adt-demo-exam-2/README.md

         - sum the year of the tweets in the flagged and non-flagged groups.
 Use anonymous class with `IsFlagged` and `SumYears` properties.
     - `GetTweetNumberForMailType`
         - count how many tweets are created for each mail type.
 By mail type we mean the domain endings in the users' email like `@something.com` or `@hotmail.net`.
+- Create custom extension method to process the LINQ queries' output.
+Create a class named `Operations` and inside a generic method named `ToConsole`.
-- Call the methods from the main method.
+- Call the methods from the main method and use the `ToConsole` method to display the results on the console.

 ## Unit testing LINQ queries
 - Create a separate DLL to handle unit testing with the name of `Testing` for the project and `LinqTests` name for the class.